Overview

 - Nerve conduction study.
 You're likely to have this test along with your EMG.
 It measures how quickly your nerves carry electrical signals to your muscles.

 - Tumor biopsy.
-If imaging tests identify a nerve tumor, your care provider might remove and analyze a small sample of cells (biopsy) from your tumor.
+If imaging tests identify a nerve tumor, your healthcare professional might remove and study a small sample of cells from your tumor.
+This is known as a biopsy.
 Depending on the tumor's size and location, you might need local or general anesthesia during the biopsy.
 The biopsy might be done with a needle with the help of imaging, or it might be done during surgery.

 - Nerve biopsy.
-To help diagnose the type of tumor, your health care provider may take a nerve biopsy.
+To help diagnose the type of tumor, your healthcare professional may take a nerve biopsy.
 This involves taking a small sample of the tissue and sending it to a lab, where it's studied to look for signs of cancer.

 Treatment

-Your health care provider might recommend observation if your tumor is in a place that makes removal difficult.
+Your healthcare professional also might recommend observation if your tumor is in a place that makes it hard to remove.
 Observation includes regular checkups and imaging tests to see if the tumor is growing.

 Surgery may be needed if there is a concern that the tumor is cancerous.
 The tumor also may be surgically removed if it is large or causing pain or other symptoms, such as weakness, numbness or tingling.